LMIT Designs.

 Design Manifesto.

-My art was always the prototype.
+My art was my first system.

 My work centers people who live inside complex systems.